How to Apply

 - Two semesters or three quarters of undergraduate coursework are recommended in each

-of the following areas: Physics, General Chemistry, Organic Chemistry, Biology, English
+following areas: Physics, General Chemistry, Organic Chemistry, Biology, English Composition,

 Required Application Materials